-To make these, put a small chunk of butter in a pan over a gentle heat and spoon the discard into the foaming butter.
+To make these, put about 10g of butter in a pan over a gentle heat and spoon the discard into the foaming butter.
 Cook until the top is completely dry and the bubbles have burst.
 This will give it a light texture like a tangy pikelet.
 Flip it over and cook on the other side.
 It takes longer than you think to cook so have patience.
 It might take 10-15 minutes.

 We have been enjoying ours with my ginger marmalade but you could add some grated cheese or bacon and enjoy it like you would a Staffordshire Oatcake or add toppings like you would an omelette.
 You could also add chopped herbs or some dried fruit or nuts in to the batter before spooning it in the frying pan.

-Since sharing it with everyone that gets my newsletter Tony has got in touch to say that he has been experimenting with his discard, here is what he had to say:
+Since sharing the above recipe with everyone that gets my newsletter Tony has got in touch to say that he has been experimenting with his discard, here is what he had to say: